fongc123/notes/Image Processing/Interpolation & Transformation.md

 $$

 ## Objective Functions
-Markers are used as reference points to measure <span style = "color:lightblue">registration errors</span>
+Markers are used as reference points to measure <span style = "color:lightblue">registration errors</span> in the transformation process. <span style = "color:lightblue">External markers</span> are externally attached to the object and appear in the image.